 Allegations of espionage

-If you’ve gotten this far, you likely know more about Huawei and Huawei phones than you did when you started.
-There are three more things we want to touch on, though, that we haven’t mentioned yet.
+If you’ve gotten this far, you likely know more about HUAWEI and HUAWEI phones than you did when you started.
+There are two more things we want to touch on, though, that we haven’t mentioned yet.

 Overall, the latest versions of EMUI have been well-received by consumers and critics alike.
 It’s a powerful skin that offers a lot of user control, similar to something like Samsung’s One UI.
 Simultaneously, it doesn’t deviate too wildly from the minimalistic design elements of stock Android.